TheirStack/data-engineer-2025-test/README.md

 Complete the `solution.md` file with your approach to the problem and responses to the sections in it.

-## The problem
-Build an entity resolution system that will be able to merge records from multiple records from the company_landing table into a single record.

-You can create as many intermediate tables and migrations on the original table as you need.

 ### Input
 This repo contains a Docker Compose file to run a ClickHouse database.
 Run `docker compose up -d` to run it.
 Connect to it running `make ch`.

-The table where all the company into is has this schema:
+The table where all the company information is stored has this schema:
 ```sql
 CREATE TABLE company_landing
 (